 Sign up without an invitation

 You can also verify that certain domains are in your control.
-In such cases, the new users in your company can perform their registration with SSO right away, and they won’t need to set a Tresorit password at all.
+In such cases, the new users in your company can perform their registration with SSO right away, and they won’t need to click on the invitation link.
 This provides a user friendly first sign-in experience.
 To enable this, please contact support.

 Still have questions left?
 Drop us a line